json-editor/json-editor/tests/unit/readme.md

 ## Introduction

 Unit tests are implemented using the [Jasmine](https://jasmine.github.io/) framework.
-To run:
+To run directly from the command line:
 ```
 npm run test.unit
 ```

+## Karma Test Runner

+### Running

-You can debug unit tests via the [Karma](https://karma-runner.github.io/latest/index.html) test runner by running the following command then using Chrome developer tools:
+You can continuously watch and debug unit tests using the [Karma](https://karma-runner.github.io/latest/index.html) test runner:
 ```
 npm run karma
 ```

+The browser will start and run each unit test in a random sequence, showing the result.
+If tests are target code is edited, the code will be recompiled and the tests re-run.

+### Debugging

+To debug tests click the debug button - this will allow you to select each test to run in debug mode.

+You can set breakpoints on the original code by:

+1. Opening Chrome developer tools
+2. Opening the Sources tab
+3. Expanding the Webpack://./tests/unit/ hierarchy to display your test file
+4. Clicking on the line number to place the breakpoint

 ## File hierarchy